 When you’re marketing your babysitting services, create a Facebook page or website.

 You’d be surprised how many people on Facebook are trying to look for babysitters in your area.

 Online Babysitting Jobs

 Two popular sites for sitters to sign up with are SitterCity and Care.com.

-It is available in all 50 U.S. states and features over 6 million babysitters.
-At SitterCity, you can not only hire out a babysitter, but a nanny/au pair and/or regular childcare too.
+Sittercity is available in all 50 US states and features over 6 million babysitters.
+At Sittercity, you can not only hire a babysitter but also a nanny, au pair, or regular childcare.

-It is highly recommended that you agree to the background check because that will increase your work requests.
+It is highly recommended that you agree to the background check because that will increase the number of work requests you receive.